foobara/foob/README.md

 ## License

-foobara-foob is licensed under your choice of the Apache License 2.0 or the MIT license.
+foob is licensed under your choice of the Apache License 2.0 or the MIT license.
 See [LICENSE.txt](LICENSE-MIT.txt) for more info about licensing.